Are you or someone you know struggling with addiction?

 Wellbutrin Withdrawal Symptoms: Antidepressant Discontinuation Syndrome

-Many people may experience no withdrawal symptoms at all when they stop taking Wellbutrin, while others may experience mild to moderate bupropion withdrawal symptoms, such as:[2],[3]
+Many people may experience no issues at all when they stop taking Wellbutrin, while others may experience mild to moderate bupropion withdrawal symptoms.
+If you do have symptoms, this is called antidepressant discontinuation syndrome.
+This could include [2]:

 Unlike popular antidepressants that act on serotonin, such as Prozac, Zoloft, and Lexapro, Wellbutrin affects norepinephrine and dopamine.
 As such, Wellbutrin withdrawal symptoms tend to be far milder than these other antidepressants, and often, symptoms may not appear at all.[3]